 At the time I was not particularly overweight or unfit, and my blood pressure came as a total shock to both myself and my doctor.

-Very often, unless someone is under medical care, high blood pressure can go unnoticed for years.
+Very often, unless someone is under medical care, hypertension can go unnoticed for years.
 Because it can lead to kidney failure, heart disease, arteriosclerosis, and stroke, it is important that we take personal responsibility for monitoring our blood pressure.

 - There May Be No Symptoms!